ideasonpurpose/docker-wordpress-dev/README.md

   The server address to connect to.

 - **`SSH_WP_CONTENT_DIR`**<br> (default: sites/${SSH_USER}/wp-content)
   The path to the wordpress wp-content folder.
-Most likley matches the `WP_CONTENT_DIR` WordPress constant.
+Most likely matches the `WP_CONTENT_DIR` WordPress constant.
   Does not include a trailing slash.
 Can relative to the SSH user home folder or an absolute path.

 Both `$SSH_LOGIN` and `$SSH_HOST` can be extracted from `$SSH_LOGIN`.
 Specifying either will override the value in `$SSH_LOGIN`.